What is major trauma?

 How do we record major trauma?

-The data collected by TARN is used to undertake research to improve trauma care, and ensures that accurate and relevant information is provided to help Major Trauma Networks and the medical & nursing staff working in the Network improve their services.
+The data collected is used to undertake research to measure performance and outcome, improve trauma care, and ensures that accurate and relevant information is provided to help Major Trauma Networks and the medical & nursing staff working in the Network improve their services.

 Why are major trauma networks needed?